VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 Note that [replication doesn't save from disaster](https://medium.com/@valyala/speeding-up-backups-for-big-time-series-databases-533c1a927883), so it is recommended performing regular backups.
 See [these docs](#backups) for details.

 Note that the replication increases resource usage - CPU, RAM, disk space, network bandwidth - by up to `-replicationFactor=N` times, because `vminsert` stores `N` copies of incoming data to distinct `vmstorage` nodes and `vmselect` needs to de-duplicate the replicated data obtained from `vmstorage` nodes during querying.
 So it is more cost-effective to offload the replication to underlying replicated durable storage pointed by `-storageDataPath` such as [Google Compute Engine persistent disk](https://cloud.google.com/compute/docs/disks/#pdspecs), which is protected from data loss and data corruption.
-It also provide consistently high performance and [may be resized](https://cloud.google.com/compute/docs/disks/add-persistent-disk) without downtime.
+It also provides consistently high performance and [may be resized](https://cloud.google.com/compute/docs/disks/add-persistent-disk) without downtime.
 HDD-based persistent disks should be enough for the majority of use cases.
 It is recommended using durable replicated persistent volumes in Kubernetes.

 ## Deduplication